 My name is Michaela Winter (Kyla for short), and I'm a fully insured and qualified Equine Massage Therapist covering Derbyshire, Staffordshire, Leicestershire and Nottinghamshire.

-I specialise in Sports Massage Therapy, Trigger Point therapy, Energy Healing, Relaxation and Rehabilitation.
+I specialise in Sports Massage Therapy, Trigger Point Therapy, Myofacial release, Cupping, Energy Healing, Craniosacral therapy, Relaxation and Rehabilitation.

 If you aren't sure how I can help your horse, please call me and I'll be happy to discuss my treatments.